leos/DocVersionRedirector/README.md

 This will assemble the extension into `dist/`.

-Then go to `chrome://extensions/`, turn on **Developer mode**, click on **Load unpacked** and select the `dist` folder.
+Go to `chrome://extensions/`, turn on **Developer mode**, click on **Load unpacked** and select the `dist` folder.

 ## Moves

 This extension has simple support for pages that move between versions.
 See the `moves` property for `docs.python.org` in `src/sites.ts`.
 This is only currently available on `hardcoded` sites.

-Please open an issue if you're interested in expanding this support.
+Please [open an issue](https://github.com/leos/DocsVersionRedirector/issues/new) if you're interested in expanding this support.

 ## Adding sites

-If you'd like to add a site, please submit a PR adding it to the appropriate spot in `src/sites.ts`.
+If you'd like to add a `hardcoded` site, please submit a PR adding it to the appropriate spot in `src/sites.ts`.
 In addition, make sure to add a glob for the hostname in `manifest.json`.

-If there's another dynamic site you'd like this extension to work with, please open an issue.
+If there's another `dynamic` site you'd like this extension to work with, please [open an issue](https://github.com/leos/DocsVersionRedirector/issues/new).